 It all comes down to this little thing called ‘positioning’, or how you present yourself to others in a way that distinguishes yourself (and what you do) from others.
-This is such a necessity, not only in business but in blogging too.
+This concept is really taking off as part of Edge Marketing in Australia and it is prooving to be such a necessity, not only in business but in blogging too.
 People a spoilt for choice when it comes to blogs, and whatever your blogging about it’s likely you’re ‘competing’ against any number of other blogs for reader attention.
 So, how do you position yourself in a way that helps you stand out amongst the clutter?
 It begins with good strategy – good marketing strategy.

 Yes – it begins with marketing.
 Marketing isn’t just about advertising & promoting your blog.
 It’s about being strategic with your blog from the start.

 What is ‘good strategy’?